BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

   Surveyors, and their shields start out at zero strength.
-With this mod, all their shields have turned into real shields, which start regenerating immediately, which will probably make Loader-heavy areas much more difficult than ordinarily.
+With this mod, all their shields have turned into real shields, which start regenerating immediately, which will probably make Loader-heavy areas much more difficult.

 * Weapon and Shields ordinarily found in treasure chests have been replaced with the main ammo/money/eridium pool, rather than removed outright, because otherwise the probabilities of getting grenade mods, COMs, and relics would be greatly buffed.
+So you'll have to get used to epic chests opening up to find a handful of dollars and some pistol ammo.

 Compatibility
 -------------

 This will obviously conflict with other mods with similar aims. theNocturni's "Enemy Enhancer" is one obvious conflict.

-The mod should be compatible with UCP, and in fact requires that UCP's skinpool changes be in place.
+This mod is compatible with UCP, and in fact requires that UCP's skinpool changes be in place.

 This mod overwrites/disables much of the functionality in my own "Better Loot" mod, though it's designed to work fine with both enabled (so long as